0doriko/securevault/README.md

 # securevault
-Encrypted secret sharing tool for DBX internal team use
+Encrypted secret sharing tool for internal team use